Use case: Advantages

-With content based upon an action or event flow structure, a model of well-written use cases also serves as excellent groundwork and valuable guidelines for the design of test cases and user manuals of the system or product, which is an effort-worthy investment up-front.
-There are obvious connections between the flow paths of a use case and its test cases.
-Deriving functional test cases from a use case through its scenarios (running instances of a use case) is straightforward.
+With content based upon an action or event flow structure, a model of well-written use cases also serves as groundwork and guidelines for the design of test cases and user manuals of the system or product.
+There are connections between the flow paths of a use case and its test cases.
+Deriving functional test cases from a use case through its scenario (running instances of a use case) is straightforward.